-it easy to modify applications to use vNFS.
-We ran a range of micro- and macro-benchmarks on networks with varying latencies, showing that vNFS can speed up such applications by $3-133 \times$ with small network latencies (≤ 5.2 ms) and by up to $263 \times$ with a 30.2ms latency.
+We implemented vNFS using the standard NFSv4.1 protocol, and added two small protocol extensions to support file appending and copying.
+We ported GNU's Coreutils package (ls, cp, and rm), bsdtar, nghttp2 (an HTTP/2 server), and Filebench [15, 40] to vNFS.
+In general, we found it easy to modify applications to use vNFS.
+We ran a range of micro- and macro-benchmarks on networks with varying latencies, showing that vNFS can speed such applications by $3-133 \times$ with small network latencies (≤ 5.2 ms), and by up to $263 \times$ with a 30.2ms latency.

-The rest of this article is organized as follows: Section 2 summarizes vNFS's design.
+The rest of this paper is organized as follows.
+Section 2 summarizes vNFS's design.
 Section 3 details the vectorized high-level API.
 Section 4 describes the implementation of our prototype.
 Section 5 evaluates the performance and usability of vNFS by benchmarking applications we ported.
 Section 6 discusses related work and Section 7 concludes.